Pece17/LinuxServerManagement/README.md

 7. Press ```Next```
 8. Change ```Name``` to ```centosminion```, choose ```Standard (US) keyboard```, and press ```Launch VM```

-Configure the following settings for the fifth instance that will be a Salt Minion Linux workstation that is running Ubuntu 18.04 ? operating system
+Configure the following settings for the fifth instance that will be an Ubuntu Salt Minion that is running Ubuntu 14.04 operating system

 1. Choose ```HH01```, ```Template```, and press ```Next```
 2. Choose ```UBUsrvSaltMaster1AH``` and press ```Next```